THEN & NOW Famous Oil Painting Location Photos TILT-SHIFT Oil Painting Photo Comparisons.

 Who is Saint-Tropez?
 Who has ever known a holy person named Tropez?
 In 55AD, one of Nero's centurions named Torpes refused to forsake his religion and was beheaded in Pisa.
 His body and head were placed in a boat, alongside a dog and a chicken.
 The creatures should eat his body and cover up the wrongdoing, however when the boat glided into the estuary of what was then called Athenopolis, the head and body were discovered in place.
 Evidently, the pooch watched over it and protected it.
 The town name was changed to Ecclesia Sancti Torpetis, and after the French Revolution, it became Saint-Tropez.

-Read the interesting biography of Picabia, see all the famous oil painting reproductions by Francis Picabia.
-Click Port Of Saint Tropez Evening Effect if you like the oil painting and want to purchase it.
+Click Port Of Saint Tropez Evening Effect by Francis Picabia if you like the oil painting and want to purchase it.

 Statue of Henry IV Then & Now Photo and Oil Painting.